More citations for membrane protein embedding algorithms

 Sending me stuff directly is pretty much guaranteed failure since I try to focus my attention on stuff only I can do, so it will get buried in the other 200+ emails I get per day, and then nothing happens :-)

-#5 Updated by Gerrit Groenhof over 3 years ago
+#5 Updated by Gerrit Groenhof almost 5 years ago

 As agreed, we have submitted a corrigendum to the JCC paper.
 I should get the proofs soon.